patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 </React.Fragment>
 ```

-### Split button toggle with checkbox
+### Split toggle with checkbox

-To add an action button or other control to a menu toggle, use a split button.
+To add a checkbox (or other action/control) to a menu toggle, use a split button.

 A `<MenuToggle>` can be rendered as a split button by adding a `splitButtonOptions` object.
 Elements to be displayed before the toggle button must be included in the `items` property of `splitButtonOptions`.

 The following example shows a split button with a `<MenuToggleCheckbox>`.